Content

 Helicobacter pylori or H. pylori, a bacteria that causes stomach ulcers and chronic gastritis

-So, does honey make you last longer?
-The answer is unknown due to a lack of research and clinical trials on the effects of honey and sexual stamina.
+So, do honey packs make you last longer?
+In some cases, it’s possible, but it’s not safe or recommended.
+When it comes to regular honey, there’s a lack of research on the effects of honey on sexual stamina.

-Consuming honey for erectile dysfunction or to improve sexual prowess may not be the most direct way.
-Instead, talk to a healthcare provider to discuss your symptoms and look into treatment options.
+Consuming honey for erectile dysfunction or premature ejaculation may not be the best option.
+Instead, talk to a healthcare provider to discuss your symptoms and explore sexual health solutions like ED medication or PE treatments.

 Hims & Hers has strict sourcing guidelines to ensure our content is accurate and current.
 We rely on peer-reviewed studies, academic research institutions, and medical associations.
 We strive to use primary sources and refrain from using tertiary references.
 See a mistake?
 Let us know at [email protected]!